Blog Layout

 • Can self-employed health insurance premiums be deducted as a business expense?

 Yes.
-If you’re self-employed, you may be able to deduct health insurance premiums for yourself, your spouse and your dependents as a business expense on the federal income tax return.
+If you’re self-employed, there’s a possibility you’ll be able to deduct health insurance premiums for yourself, your dependents and your spouse as a business expense on the federal income tax return.

 • How does being self-employed impact eligibility for premium subsidies/tax credits?